opiproject/opi-prov-life/BOOTSEQ.md

 ## Bootup

+See different approaches for in-band vs oob on bootup ccordination [here](./COORDINATION.md)

 - Server is Powered On
 - xPU receives power and starts booting
   - These events may not be synchronous.
 The xPU may be installed in a PCIe slot providing persistent power. xPU power cycle may be a function of the host BMC (and potentially the xPU BMC) rather than the power state of the host